 Space, Solar, and Astrophysical Plasmas

-The Space, Solar and Astrophysical Plasmas group carries out research into the naturally occurring plasmas which pervade the solar system, and beyond.
-We use state of the art numerical simulation and analysis of data from scientific spacecraft.
-The group has a broad range of interests, including the Sun, solar corona, solar wind, collisionless shocks, plasma waves and instabilities, reconnection, turbulence and particle acceleration.
-We also have involvement in several spacecraft missions including Cluster and Solar Probe Plus.
+The Space, Solar, and Astrophysical Plasmas group carries out research into the naturally occurring plasmas that fill the solar system and Universe beyond.
+We use data from a wide range of spacecraft throughout the solar system, as well as state of the art numerical simulation and cutting edge plasma theory.
+The group has a broad range of interests, including systems such as the Sun, solar corona, solar wind, planetary magnetospheres, the heliosphere, and fundamental processes such as turbulence, collisionless shocks, plasma waves and instabilities, reconnection, and particle acceleration, as well as the applications of this physics to space weather.

-Further information can be found on the Space Plasma website.
+Further information, including PhD study and job opportunities, can be found at the Space Plasma website.